cindy-yanmin/Game-Of-Life/GO/README.md

 **Language Highlights**
 ```
-The Golang run time handles scheduling and resource allocation for the goroutines internally.
+The Golang handles scheduling and resource allocation for the goroutines internally.
-A goroutine is a lightweight thread of execution; its neither a OS thread nor an exact Green Thread.
+A goroutine is a lightweight thread of execution; its neither an OS thread nor an exact Green Thread.
 Go's mechanism for hosting goroutines is an implementation of what's called an M:N scheduler,
 which means it maps M green threads to N OS threads.
 Goroutines are then scheduled onto the green threads.
 ```